 Click on the Response sub-tab to see the raw response data.

-The response data should look similar to what we saw earlier using our HTTP tool, except Chrome displays the data in a single line.
+The response data should look similar to what we saw earlier using our HTTP tool.

 Another thing to note when using the inspector's Network tab is, other than the first request, there are a ton of other requests returned: